rubyguides

 Configuration management is one of those problems every Ruby application eventually faces.
 How do you store database credentials?
 How do you switch between development and production settings?
 How do you keep secrets out of your codebase?

-This guide walks through the most practical configuration patterns used in Ruby, from the simplest to the most robust.
+This guide walks through the most practical configuration patterns used in Ruby, from the simplest to the most flexible.

 The simplest approach is using constants directly in your classes or modules: